A Normal Form Characterization for Efficient Boolean Skolem Function Synthesis: Preliminaries

 We choose to represent both Boolean functions and Boolean formulas (modulo semantic equivalence) by Boolean circuits.
 For purposes of this paper, a Boolean circuit (or simply a circuit) is a rooted directed acyclic graph (DAG) $G$ in which nodes with incoming edges, also called \emph{internal nodes}, are labeled by $\lor$, $\land$ and $\neg$ operators, and nodes with no incoming edges, also called \emph{leaves}, are labeled either by variables in $\mseq{V}$ or by constants in $\{\F, \T\}$.
 Every internal node labeled $\wedge$ or $\vee$ has incoming edges from exactly two children, while every internal node labeled $\neg$ has an incoming edge from exactly one child.
 In order to ensure that a circuit doesn't have superfluous nodes, we require all nodes in a circuit to be descendants of the root.
 The size of a circuit $G$, denoted $|G|$, is the number of nodes in $G$.
 A circuit $G$ represents a Boolean formula $\varphi_G$ (alternatively, a Boolean function $\llbracket \varphi_G \rrbracket$, if $G$ is used to represent a Boolean function) defined as follows: (i) if $G$ consists of a single leaf labeled $\lambda$, then $\varphi_G = \lambda$; (ii) if the root of $G$ is labeled $\mathsf{op}\in \{\wedge, \vee\}$ and if the sub-circuits rooted at its children are $G_1$ and $G_2$, then $\varphi_G = \varphi_{G_1} ~\mathsf{op}~ \varphi_{G_2}$; (iii) if the root of $G$ is labeled $\neg$ and if the sub-circuit rooted at its (only) child is $H$, then $\varphi_G = \neg \varphi_H$.

 A Boolean formula is said to be in \emph{negation normal form} (or NNF) if the application of $\neg$ is restricted to only the variables.
 Motivated by this, a circuit in which every $\neg$ labeled node has a leaf labeled by a variable as its child is said to be an \emph{NNF circuit}.
 It is well-known that every Boolean formula is semantically equivalent to a formula in NNF.
-Since we wish to reason about Boolean formulas/functions modulo semantic equivalence, it suffices to restrict our attention to NNF circuits.
+Since we wish to reason about Boolean formulas/functions modulo semantic equivalence, it suffices to restrict our attention to NNF circuits. \emph{For convenience of exposition, all circuits in the remainder of the paper are assumed to be in NNF, unless stated otherwise}.
 It is easy to see that an arbitrary Boolean circuit $G$ can be converted to an NNF circuit $G'$ such that $\llbracket \varphi_G \rrbracket = \llbracket \varphi_{G'} \rrbracket$, and $|\varphi_{G'}| \leq 2\times|\varphi_G|$.
 For notational convenience, we treat a $\neg$ labeled node with a child labeled $v$ in a NNF circuit, as a new leaf labeled $\neg v$.
 Thus, an NNF circuit can be viewed as a rooted DAG with $\land$- and $\lor$-labeled internal nodes and leaves labeled by literals over $\mseq{V}$.
-Note that popular representations of Boolean functions, viz. lists of (implicitly conjoined) clauses, lists of (implicitly disjoined) cubes, and-inverter graphs~\cite{aiger}, ROBDDs~\cite{bryant1986}, DNNF/dDNNF circuits~\cite{dnnf,ddnnf} and the like, can all be translated to NNF circuits in linear time.
+Note that popular representations of Boolean functions, viz. lists of (implicitly conjoined) clauses, lists of (implicitly disjoined) cubes, and-inverter graphs~\cite{aiger}, ROBDDs~\cite{bryant1986}, DNNF/dDNNF circuits~\cite{dnnf,ddnnf} etc. can all be translated to NNF circuits in linear time.
 Figure~\ref{fig:eqNNF} shows an example of an NNF circuit.
 In this figure, the annotations $G$, $G_1$ and $G_2$ represent the (sub-)circuits rooted at the nodes adjacent to the annotations.
-The leaves are designated $L_0$ through $L_{15}$ from left to right, for convenience of referring to them later.
-As is the case in this figure, multiple leaves of a circuit may have the same literal label. \emph{Henceforth, all circuits are assumed to be NNF, unless stated otherwise}.
+The leaves are designated $L_0$ through $L_{15}$ from left to right.
+As is the case in this figure, multiple leaves of a circuit may have the same literal label.